 Tooth discoloration can affect your confidence, especially when only one tooth appears darker than the rest of your smile.
 This commonly happens when a tooth becomes non-vital due to trauma, decay, or root canal treatment.
 Unlike regular whitening methods that work on the surface, internal whitening focuses on improving the shade from inside the tooth.
 The non vital teeth whitening procedure is a specialized dental treatment designed to safely restore brightness to non-living teeth while preserving their structure and strength.

-What Is Non-Vital Tooth Bleaching?
+What is Non Vital Tooth Bleaching?

-Non-vital tooth bleaching refers to whitening a tooth that no longer has a living nerve inside.
+Non vital tooth bleaching refers to whitening a tooth that no longer has a living nerve inside.
 When a tooth becomes non-vital, internal tissues may break down and create dark pigments that stain the dentin layer.
 These stains cannot be removed using normal brushing, polishing, or external whitening products.

-How Does Non-Vital Bleaching Work?
+How Does Non Vital Bleaching Work?

-The internal whitening process works by introducing a bleaching agent into the pulp chamber of the tooth after confirming that the root canal seal is intact.
-The bleaching agent penetrates the dentin tubules and oxidizes stain molecules, allowing the tooth to lighten gradually over several days or sessions.
+The internal whitening process works by introducing the chosen bleaching agent into the pulp chamber of the tooth after confirming that the root canal seal is intact.
+The agent penetrates the dentin tubules and oxidizes stain molecules, allowing the tooth to lighten gradually over several days or sessions.
+This step-by-step approach ensures predictable results and maintains the health of surrounding gums and bone.

-Process of Non-Vital Tooth Bleaching
+Process of Non Vital Tooth Bleaching

 The treatment process is simple, comfortable, and performed in a dental clinic under sterile conditions.
 It generally includes: